 Chop suey and ginger beef – Chinese Canadian cuisine?

-This led me to thinking further about chop suey and ginger beef, two constructed dishes that have little to do with actual Chinese food traditions, and a lot to do with Canada and Canadian history.
-While China is generally considered to have at least eight distinctive regional cuisines[i], most of the required ingredients have not been available in small-town Canada.
-Therefore innovative cooks and chefs used local ingredients and local tastes, often capitalizing on widely held stereotypes of “Chinese food” – for example, relying on soy sauce, ketchup and signature components of sweet, salty, tangy and crunchy.
+China is generally considered to have at least eight distinctive and unique regional cuisines[i].
+Most of the required ingredients have not been readily available in small-town Canada.
+Therefore innovative cooks and chefs used local ingredients and local tastes, often capitalizing on widely held stereotypes of “Chinese food” – for example, relying on soy sauce, ketchup, and the signature components of sweet, salty, tangy and crunchy.
 (Hui’s book relates how finely shredded cabbage substituted for noodles in the Fogo Island restaurant she visited).

 The invention of chop suey[ii] is attributed to Chinese laborers working on the U.S. transcontinental railroad, or Chinese immigrants in San Francisco.
 The name is based on a Chinese (Cantonese) term for ‘odds and ends’ or ‘miscellany’.
 In 1896 it was popularized by a visit to New York City by Li Hong Zhang[iii], the Chinese Ambassador to the U.S.